simonpasquier/http_log_console/README.md

   another one for parsing the payload.
 * Implement a generic pipeline system to have an arbitrary number of workers consuming the same input stream.
+* Have workers return structures instead of plain strings.

 License
 =======